rohitgs28/ATM-machine/README.md

 ---

 ## Backend Setup (FastAPI)
 In the backend folder make sure the shared .env file is present.
-Makes ure the db port no is correct as DATABASE_URL=postgresql+psycopg2://atm:atm@localhost:5432/db_atm
+Make sure the db port no is correct as DATABASE_URL=postgresql+psycopg2://atm:atm@localhost:5432/db_atm

 Create a virtual environment and install dependencies: